-Roberto Ravaglia is a former Italian racing driver born in Venice on 26th of May 1957.
-He currently owns the ROAL Motorsport team which operates with Chevrolet in the World Touring Car Championship.
-He is one of the most successful drivers in the history of touring car races, having driven primarily the BMW, and claiming the winning title in seven championships in four different competitions.
+Roberto Ravaglia is an owner of the ROAL Motorsport and former racing driver who achieved the most in touring car racing.
+In a fact, he is one of the most successful drivers in the history of touring car races, having driven primarily BMWs and claiming seven championship titles in four major championships.

 Natural born winner

 Ravaglia won his first trophies in karting races, where he became the Italian champion twice.
 In 1984, he made his debut in European Touring Car Championship, and two years later, he won his first title.

 In 1987 and 1988, the Italian defended the titles in ETCC, and after that, he moved on to DTM where he grabbed the title in 1989.
 In the same year, the successful Italian driver also won 24 Hours of Nurburgring.

 Roberto Ravaglia in his BMW M3 E30